nodeontrain/nodeontrain.xyz/tuts/deleting_users.md

 permalink: /tuts/deleting_users/
 ---

-Now that the users index is complete, there’s only one canonical REST action left: destroy.
+Now that the users index is complete, there's only one canonical REST action left: destroy.

 ### Administrative users